lowellmower/simcrypt/README.md

 a shared key.
 The tool does one thing and does it quickly making it convenient for things like storing sensitive data in memory in your applications.

+## DISCLAIMER
+This package is currently intended for my own use and curiosity.
+By no stretch of the imagination should you blindly rely on this (or anything) for serious and stringent encryption needs.
+On a similar note, you should probably not adopt a cat without meeting it first.
+Oh, and, I wouldn't recommend eating soup at a restaurant if you're a vegetarian and haven't seen an ingredient list.
+Oh oh oh... also... don't marry someone without meeting them before hand.
+Basically, if you just blindly trust something on the Internet to do something incredibly important and you haven't kicked the tires and looked under the hood, you may want to start doing that.

 #### Usage (see below or `main.go`)
 ```go
 package main